Dynamic Access Policies

 Create a Dynamic Access Policy Record

 A dynamic access policy (DAP) can contain multiple DAP records, where you configure user and endpoint attributes.
-You can prioritize the DAP records within a DAP so that the threat defense can select and sequence the required criteria when a user attempts VPN connection.
+You can prioritize the DAP records within a DAP so that the Firewall Threat Defense can select and sequence the required criteria when a user attempts VPN connection.

 Procedure